 - Non Dependants on pension credit - No deduction

-- Non-dependants in remunerative work (excluding those on pension credit) - The weekly amount depends on your non-dependants weekly gross income.
+- Non-dependants in remunerative work (excluding those on pension credit) - The weekly amount depends on your non-dependants weekly gross income - Deductions vary from £15.85 up to £102.35 per week.

 - If you or your partner, are registered blind ,or, get the care component of disability living allowance (any rate), the daily living component of personal independence payment, or attendance allowance - No deduction.